 Maine Advance Directive Form

-A Maine advance directive enables an individual to define their wishes regarding end-of-life medical care.
+A Maine advance directive defines an individual’s wishes regarding end-of-life medical care and names a health care agent.
 These preferences may include life-prolonging treatments, pain relief, organ donation, and artificial nutrition and hydration.
-The form also allows for the designation of a health care agent who can make decisions on the principal’s behalf once they can no longer do so themselves.
+The named agent will be authorized to make medical decisions on the principal’s behalf once they can no longer do so themselves.

 Maine Advance Directive Form

-A Maine advance directive enables an individual to define their wishes regarding end-of-life medical care.
+A Maine advance directive defines an individual’s wishes regarding end-of-life medical care and names a health care agent.
 These preferences may include life-prolonging treatments, pain relief, organ donation, and artificial nutrition and hydration.
-The form also allows for the designation of a health care agent who can make decisions on the principal’s behalf once they can no longer do so themselves.
+The named agent will be authorized to make medical decisions on the principal’s behalf once they can no longer do so themselves.

-A Maine advance directive enables an individual to define their wishes regarding end-of-life medical care.
+A Maine advance directive defines an individual’s wishes regarding end-of-life medical care and names a health care agent.
 These preferences may include life-prolonging treatments, pain relief, organ donation, and artificial nutrition and hydration.
-The form also allows for the designation of a health care agent who can make decisions on the principal’s behalf once they can no longer do so themselves.
+The named agent will be authorized to make medical decisions on the principal’s behalf once they can no longer do so themselves.

 1. Home »